 Key takeaways about data contracts

-In summary, implementing data contracts can improve analytics by ensuring that self-service analytics tools like ThoughtSpot use the highest quality data and maintain your service level agreements with our business stakeholders.
+In summary, implementing data contracts can improve analytics by ensuring that self-service analytics tools like ThoughtSpot use the highest quality data and maintain your service level agreements with your business stakeholders.
 For both upstream data producers and downstream data consumers, data contracts are a powerful tool for improving data quality, whether or not they are part of a larger data mesh implementation.

 Looking for a BI and analytics solution to help your team realize the true value of your data?
 ThoughtSpot AI-Powered Analytics helps every user discover the insights they need to make an outsized impact.
 See how it works—join a live demo.